1. Immigration Attorney Consultation | Case Background and Eligibility Assessment

 Throughout this stage, counsel maintained a conservative approach, avoiding any representations regarding guaranteed approval timelines.

-USCIS Review Period and Case Monitoring
+Uscis Review Period and Case Monitoring

 After submission, the petition entered USCIS review, which ultimately lasted approximately 13 months before approval was issued.